 - c.
-Rezonings to accommodate small enterprises that promote the natural features or cultural heritage of Greater Pine Island. - (3) When traffic on Pine Island Road at the western edge of Matlacha between Burnt Store Road and Stringfellow Boulevard reaches 910 peak-hour annual average two-way trips, residential development orders (pursuant to chapter 10) will not be granted for land in Greater Pine Island unless measures to maintain the adopted level of service at the western edge of Matlacha can be included as a condition of the development order.
+Rezonings to accommodate small enterprises that promote the natural features or cultural heritage of Greater Pine Island.
+Small enterprises are those that operate with five or fewer full-time positions. - (3) When traffic on Pine Island Road at the western edge of Matlacha between Burnt Store Road and Stringfellow Boulevard reaches 910 peak-hour annual average two-way trips, residential development orders (pursuant to chapter 10) will not be granted for land in Greater Pine Island unless measures to maintain the adopted level of service at the western edge of Matlacha can be included as a condition of the development order.
 As an alternative to maintaining the adopted level of service, the following options are available to landowners: - a.
 Except in the Lee Plan's "Coastal Rural" land use category, a reduction in residential density on the property for which a development order is sought to one-third of the maximum density otherwise allowed by the Lee Plan and this code. - b.
-In the Lee Plan's "Coastal Rural" land use category, a reduction in residential density on the property for which a development order is sought to the levels in the third column of Tables 33-552-a and 33-552-b (see section 33-552 of this code). - (4) The standards in subsections (2) and (3) of this section will be interpreted and applied as follows: - a.
-Traffic counts will be taken from the county's permanent count station on Little Pine Island at the western edge of Matlacha. - b.
+In the Lee Plan's "Coastal Rural" land use category, a reduction in residential density on the property for which a development order is sought to the levels in the columns III or V of Table 33-552 (see section 33-552 of this code). - (4) The standards in subsections (2) and (3) of this section will be interpreted and applied as follows: - a.
+Traffic counts will be taken from the county's permanent count station #3 on Little Pine Island at the western edge of Matlacha. - b.
 For purposes of the regulations in this section, the 810-trip and the 910-trip thresholds will be considered to be exceeded upon approval by the board of county commissioners of the annual concurrency management inventory of available capacity of public facilities in accordance with section 2-50 of this code. - c.
 Landowners may be in the process of obtaining residential development orders at the time that a formal determination is made that the 910-trip threshold has been exceeded.
 For such properties, the 180-day period for resubmittal of supplemental or corrected application documents (see section 10-110(b)) will not be shortened by this determination.
-Such residential development orders must be diligently pursued and obtained within 360 days or the application will have to be modified to comply with the rules that apply after the 910-trip threshold has been exceeded. - 1.
+Such residential development orders must be diligently pursued and obtained within 365 days after the original application or the application will have to be modified to comply with the rules that apply after the 910-trip threshold has been exceeded. - 1.
 Additional development rights may not be appended to a request for a development order during this period. - 2.
 This allowance does not extend to tracts of land in large phased projects that are proposed for future development but for which a development order has not been sought in the current application. - 3.
 Residential development order applications that were submitted as of March 14, 2006, will be processed in accordance with Resolution 06-03-24 which annotated the Lee Plan on March 14, 2006.